owenh000/asciidoctor-multipage/README.md

 - The `multipage-level` *section attribute* specifies the section level to use for splitting the children of that section only.
 The integer given must be equal to or greater than the values of all parent levels.
-- The `desc` attribute can be used for any section to provide a description when the section is listed on its parent landing page.
+- The `desc` *section attribute* can be used to provide a description for a section when it is listed on its parent landing page.
 - Set the `multipage-disable-css` *document attribute* if you are using a custom stylesheet.
 You will need to include your own rules for styling the elements that are specific to multipage output.
 The default behavior (without